nasa/prog_models/sphinx_config/dev_guide.rst

 *****************
 * Each PR into dev or master must be checked by someone on the team other than the author.
    * Reviewer should look for bugs, efficiency, readability, testing, and coverage in examples (if relevant).
-* Each PR adding a new feature should include a test verifying that feature
+* Each PR adding a new feature should include a test verifying that feature.
 * All tests must be passing.
 * All errors from static analysis must be resolved.
 * All warnings from static analysis must be reviewed and resolved - if deemed appropriate.